joelsernamoreno/EvilCrowCable-Wind/README.md

 ## Home

-The Home page shows interesting information about the device hardware.
+The Home page shows interesting information about the device.

 ## Live Payload

 The Live Payload page allows you to run payloads on a computer or mobile phone.
-The execution of the payloads is directional:
+The execution of the payloads is bidirectional:

 * You can use the "Run Payload" option to run the payload on the first end of the cable (USB-A or USB-C).
 * You can use the "Run Mobile" option to run the payload on the other end of the cable (USB-C).